Maybe We’re to Blame?

 Listen, these are important matters to consider.
 “Gurus” who take advantage of their students and give an inappropriate assist need to go far, far away.
 But what exactly is a bad touch?

 I hardly adjust my students at all these days, and it’s not because I feel I am touching inappropriately.
-It’s because someone will post that in their opinion my touch corrected them, and they are perfect just as they are, and they once got a trophy for being a winner, so I am a bad yoga teacher and probably run a pedophile ring in a pizza parlor, blah, blah, blah.
+It’s because someone will post that in their opinion they are perfect and so I am a bad yoga teacher.

 This gets the person posting a lot of attention, and that’s the crux of the problem with Facebook.
 People thrive on attention.
 “Me, me, me, please ‘like’ me.”